spectrocloud/librarium/styleguide/Home.md

 The following list provides a high-level overview of the writing artifacts we use in our documentation.
 * [How-to Layout](https://github.com/rahulhazra97/Documentation-Guide/wiki/How-to-Layout) - A how-to’s purpose is to help the user perform a particular task correctly.
 Refer to the [How-to Layout](https://github.com/rahulhazra97/Documentation-Guide/wiki/How-to-Layout) to use the layout and learn how to structure a how-to guide.

 * [Packs Layout](https://github.com/rahulhazra97/Documentation-Guide/wiki/Packs-Layout) - The Packs Layout provides an overview and guidelines for how to organize and structure a pack documentation page.
 Refer to the [Packs Layout](https://github.com/rahulhazra97/Documentation-Guide/wiki/Packs-Layout) guide to learn more.

 * [Troubleshooting Layout](https://github.com/rahulhazra97/Documentation-Guide/wiki/Troubleshooting-Layout) - All Spectro Cloud troubleshooting guides are expected to have the same look and feel.
 The guide must also feel familiar to the reader.
-Therefore, all troubleshooting guides must follow the layout standard described on this page.
+Therefore, all troubleshooting guides must follow the layout standard described.
 Refer to the [Troubleshooting Layout](https://github.com/rahulhazra97/Documentation-Guide/wiki/Troubleshooting-Layout) to use the troubleshooting layout.